gabrielmcg/Docker-docs/ops/README.md

 the vSphere cluster. </li>

 <li class="li">Backup software must be available.
 HPE Recovery Manager Central and
-HPE StoreServ is recommended but other customer backup/restore solutions are acceptable. </li>
+HPE StoreServ is recommended but other customer backup and restore solutions are acceptable. </li>

 </ul>